Stroud, Professor Mike

 - OBE for human endeavour and services to charity

-As a senior lecturer in medicine and nutrition, Prof Stroud has an active research role, working on both inflammatory bowel disease and clinical nutrition topics.
-In 2017, Prof Stroud was made a professor with the award of a personal chair.
+As a professor in medicine and nutrition, Prof Stroud has an active research role, working on both inflammatory bowel disease and clinical nutrition topics.